Do you want to impress the MBA admission panel and step right into your desired management institute? Well, who doesn't?

 So, to know how to prepare for the GMAT verbal section, you require a high level of consistency in solving these questions.
 Understand the passage's main idea, application, function, and tone.

-Solving several mock tests and previous year's reading comprehension passages is a good strategy.
+Solving several mock tests and reading comprehension passages from the previous year is a good strategy.
 So, to tackle these questions, read more to develop your analytical skills.

 2. Sentence Correction